 If I can’t participate in the event, what happens to the donations I have raised?

 All donations submitted to the Run for the Badge are non-transferable and non-refundable.
-Written requests for transfer of registration fees to another event must be received by September 1.
+Written requests for transfer of registration fees to another event must be received by September 1, 2019.
 No transfers will be allowed after the close of the transfer period, and there are no refunds, deferrals or transfer of registration fee to other individuals.
-We hope donors will appreciate supporting the National Law Enforcement Officer Memorial Fund regardless of someone’s participation in the actual event.
+We hope donors will appreciate supporting the National Law Enforcement Museum regardless of someone’s participation in the actual event.

 How do I form or join a team?